minermanNL/Portfolio/information.md

 *   Located in `src/app/dashboard/generate/page.tsx` and `src/components/dashboard/MelodyGenerationClient.tsx`.
 *   A form (`MelodyGenerationClient.tsx`) takes user input (e.g., prompt, genre, mood).
-*   This input is sent to the backend, likely processed by AI models using Genkit (`src/ai/genkit.ts`, `src/ai/flows/generate-melody-from-prompt.ts`).
+*   This input is sent to the backend, likely processed by AI models using Genkit (`src/ai/genkit.ts`, `src/ai/flows/generate-melody-from-prompt.ts`), potentially via a Next.js API route or a Supabase Edge Function.
 *   `src/parseTextToMidi.ts` suggests that the AI might generate a textual representation of music that then gets converted to MIDI.
 *   The generated output could be MIDI files or even vocal tracks.
 *   `src/ai/flows/summarize-melody-details.ts` might be used to create descriptions or tags for generated melodies.